yijia2413/vagrant-cascading-hadoop-cluster/README.md

     > sudo start-hbase.sh

-Te Hadoop cluster must be running, before you issue this command, since HBase requires HDFS to be up and running.
+The Hadoop cluster must be running, before you issue this command, since HBase requires HDFS to be up and running.

 To cluster is shut down like so: